 Login failed.
 This page was disabled by security reason.
 You can log into webmail using POA CP or url like 'webmail.yourdomain'.

 One of possible reasons is unsynchronized time between Qmail server and NFS server where mailboxes are stored.

-You may identify this problem by trying to authenticate to Courier-Imap service.
-E.g. run the command like this on webmail server:
+This issue can be identified by trying to authenticate to Courier-Imap service, e.g. run the command like this on webmail server: